-Founded in 2012, the Northside Job Creation Team has an ongoing goal of attracting sustainable wage jobs to North Minneapolis.
-The team uses research to identify businesses that match the employee profile of North Minneapolis and develops partnerships to encourage businesses to relocate or expand to the area.
+The Northside Job Creation Team set a goal of attracting 1,000 jobs to North Minneapolis by 2019.
+The team uses research to identify businesses that match the employee profile of North Minneapolis and develops partnerships to encourage businesses to relocate or expand here.

 UROC's ongoing Sex Trading, Trafficking and Community Well-Being Initiative examines sex trading, prostitution, and sex trafficking with a focus on the problem at large and how North Minneapolis and other urban communities can take steps to reduce exploitation and harm.

 Minneapolis’ Northside community is disproportionally impacted by historical and structural trauma that manifests in high crime rates, alcoholism, drug use, out-of-home child placement, and lost human potential.
 Through community meetings, discussions, and work groups, members of the project's six workgroups examined individual and community trauma.

 Launched in September of 2020, the UROC Research Agenda is a framework for addressing themes that community members and University of Minnesota researchers and practitioners identified as being critical to a thriving North Minneapolis and Twin Cities urban core.
 The agenda and its companion RFP aim to stimulate and guide collaborative research and advance the University's public engagement agenda in three topic areas—individual and community healing; systems and systemic racism; and individual, family, and community financial well-being—while improving outcomes through robust, long-term University-community partnerships geared toward making meaningful change.